davidar/peruse/test/cnn.md

+---
-# The ‘birth lottery’ and economic mobility
+title: The 'birth lottery' and economic mobility
+author: Ahiza Garcia
+lang: en
+---

 ## The U.S. has long been heralded as a land of opportunity – a place where anyone can succeed regardless of the economic class they were born into.